nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 some fields as deprecated, but we need to have a way to understand what is the usage of deprecated fields, types and a way to visualize it in a way that is easy to understand.
-We might want to detect usage of deprecated fields and notify users about that we plan to remove them.
+We might want to detect usage of deprecated fields and notify users that we plan to remove them.

 - Define a data-informed deprecation policy that will serve our users better
 - Build a dashboard showing usage frequency of deprecated GraphQL fields